 (1) Demonstrates an unwillingness or inability to attain program or project goals, or to establish procedures that will minimize the time elapsing between cash advances and disbursements, or cannot adhere to guideline requirements or special conditions;

 (2) Engages in the improper award and administration of subgrants or contracts; or

 (3) Is unable to submit reliable and/ or timely reports; the Institute may terminate advance financing and require the grantee organization to finance its operations with its own working capital.
-Payments to the grantee shall then be made by U.S. Treasury check or EFT to reimburse the grantee for actual cash disbursements.
+Payments to the grantee shall then be made by check to reimburse the grantee for actual cash disbursements.
 In the event the grantee continues to be deficient, the Institute may suspend reimbursement payments until the deficiencies are corrected.
 In extreme cases, grants may be terminated.

 c.
 Principle of Minimum Cash on Hand.
 Grantees should request funds based upon immediate disbursement requirements.
 Grantees should time their requests to ensure that cash on hand is the minimum needed for disbursements to be made immediately or within a few days.